ivanorsolic/oricodes/content/english/Artificial Intelligence/how to train your model.md

 **A traditional way to choose hyperparameters is to sample them from a grid:**

-First we'd define a grid, which can either be randomized or a regular grid, and then iteratively sample the parameters from it:
+First we'd define a grid, which can either be a randomized or a regular grid, and then iteratively sample the parameters from it:

 **Illustration by Andrew Ng:**